 - Anxiety and insomnia: People with prescriptions for Ativan are far more prone to abuse the drug when their symptoms are severe and long-lasting.

 - Recreational Ativan use: Recreational users of Ativan, especially when combined with opioid medicines, are at a far higher risk of becoming addicted to the drug than those who use it for valid medical reasons.

 - Prolonged drug use: Ativan stops being effective and may exacerbate anxiety if used for longer than four months.
 Users unaware of the risk are more prone to abuse the substance by taking excessive doses to feel better after the effects have worn off.

 How to Wean Off Ativan Safely

-According to the US Food and Drug Administration, Ativan shouldn’t be suddenly discontinued, especially in someone who has been taking it for a long time.
+According to the US Food and Drug Administration, Ativan use shouldn’t be suddenly stopped, especially in someone who has had an Ativan dependence for a long time.
 This is unsafe and can even be life-threatening due to the psychological symptoms that can potentially be caused by withdrawal.